What are the Buy-to-Let Landlord responsibilities?

 Income Tax – You’ll also pay income tax on any rental income you accrue.
 Rental income is added to any other income you earn during the year, from employment or savings for example.

-Landlords can claim certain expenses to offset against rental income, reducing your tax bill.
+Though not strictly Buy-to-Let landlord responsibilities, landlords can claim certain expenses to offset against rental income, reducing your tax bill.
 In the past, this has included mortgage interest payments.

 As of April 2019, landlords can offset a small amount of their mortgage interest payments against their income for one more year before it’s phased out entirely.
 Right now, 25% of mortgage interest payments can be offset against rental income, while 75% will qualify for the new 20% tax credit.